LarsHassler/patternlab-to-gemini/README.md

 ### outputFile (default: ./patternlabTests.js)

 The path to the file where the generated tests will be stored.
-Relative paths will be resolve in relation to the main config file.

 ```json
 "patternConfigFile": "./patternlabTests.js"